City-of-Helsinki/yjdh/.husky/README.md

 2. **`cd` to the repository root** since the helper script needs that working directory so `git add` paths and `cd frontend` resolve correctly.

-3. **`scripts/run-frontend-lerna-pre-commit.sh`** runs `yarn husky:pre-commit` in `frontend/` if any staged path is under `frontend/`, which uses Lerna to run each workspace package’s `pre-commit` script such as Prettier, ESLint, typecheck, and staged tests.
+3. **`scripts/run-frontend-lerna-pre-commit.sh`** runs `pnpm husky:pre-commit` in `frontend/` if any staged path is under `frontend/`, which uses Lerna to run each workspace package's `pre-commit` script such as Prettier, ESLint, typecheck, and staged tests.

 ## `commit-msg` hook